 For racing fans, it’s hard not to wonder what would have been–had professional driver Ayrton Senna survived his fatal crash in the 1994 San Marino Grand Prix.
 His short-lived career had already seen many accomplishments.
 Senna had won the World Championship three times, and was one of the few racers brave enough to truly challenge the politics of his industry.
 When asked by a reporter to recall his most memorable race, Senna harkened back to his early days as a go-kart racer.
 He recalled his first competitive race outside his home country of Brazil.

 “[The race] has no politics, no money.
 It was all pure racing,” Senna replied.

-For a racer as young as Senna — in his mid-‘20s — being pitted against his much older peers is a big leap.
-He continued to embrace the humble dynamics of his past despite the politicized nature of the professional racing field.
+For a racer as young as Senna — in his mid-‘20s at the time — being pitted against his much older peers was a humbling experience.
+He continued to embrace the simpler dynamics of his past, despite the politicized nature of the professional racing field.

 Senna is an imperfect documentary.
 It wasn’t able to achieve a complete picture of Ayrton Senna’s larger-than-life personality.
-He is more than his Grand Prix trophies and the other things the documentary has presented.
-However, the documentary is an achievement solely for its stylistic choices and respect for the subject.
-This is, without a doubt, a beautifully-made tribute that embodies Senna’s adventurousness.
+He is far more than his Grand Prix trophies.
+However, the documentary is a worthy achievement solely for its stylistic choices and respect for the subject.
+This is, without a doubt, a beautifully-made tribute that embodies Senna’s sense of adventure.